Cumulocity-IoT/c8y-docs/content/change-logs/application-enablement/ui-c8y-1021-0-2-fix-do-not-remove-scripts-from-the-svg-in-the-scada.md

 ticket: MTM-61415
 version: 1021.0.2
 ---
-SCADA widget preserves script tags when 'none' option is selected.
+The SCADA widget now preserves script tags if the code sanitization option is set to "none".